 You would say Venice knows how to do it.
 Really?
 Yes...

 Venice has had centuries of shadow from the plague and other virus outbreaks.
 The city, therefore, has experience with it.
-There were about 22 bubonic plague outbreaks in Venice between the years 1361 and 1528.
+About 22 bubonic plague outbreaks occurred in Venice between 1361 and 1528.

 Another outbreak in the year 1576 killed a third of the population.
 And in the year 1680, 80,000 people were killed in 17 months by the virus.